zekebarger/AccuSleePy/accusleepy/gui/text/main_guide.md

 5. Score all recordings automatically using the classifier

 By default, there are three brain state options: REM, wake, and NREM.
-If you want to change this configuration, click the "Settings" tab.
+If you want to change this configuration, click the "Settings" tab and choose "Brain states" from the drop-down menu.
 Note that if you change the configuration, you might be unable to load existing labels and calibration data, and you may need to train a new classification model.